infinitered/ignite-cookbook/docs/recipes/StayingWithExpo.md

 ### 2. Build Profile

-Modify the newly generated `eas.json` to configure a `preview` build profile
+Ignite 9 comes with some build profiles already set up for you.
+You can view these in `eas.json` to configure them further.
+Here's an example:

 ```json
 {